JamFactoryInc/formit/README.md

 // create and append the form to formContainer formContainer.appendChild(form(
-    // dive an ID for the form to use
+    // provide an ID for the form to use
     "test-form",
     // form data
     {